mozilla-ai/lumigator/.devcontainer/README.md

 The main dockerfile is `Dockerfile.backend`, which ships the deployment code to the Ray cluster, and the application itself, which is bundled as a `pex` executable.

+In order to use the API-based vendor ground truth generation and evaluation, you'll need to add environment variable credentials for:
++ `MISTRAL_API_KEY`
++ `OPENAI_API_KEY`
+into the docker container.